CDCgov/prime-simplereport/README.md

 - Java Spring Boot backend
 - React frontend

 For ease of local setup, we have created a docker-compose setup which builds docker images for all the necessary components.
 It also uses nginx and mkcert to host the app locally over HTTPS.

-You may also want to install Node.js locally to enable pre-commit hooks.
+To use this, you'll need to install the following:

 1. Install [docker and docker-compose](https://docs.docker.com/get-docker/).
 1. Install [mkcert](https://github.com/FiloSottile/mkcert#installation)
-1. Install Node.js 14, either using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) or your preferred method
+1. Install Node.js 14, either using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) or your preferred method.
+This is used for yarn scripts and pre-commit hooks.
+1. Install AdoptOpenJDK 11, either using [jabba](https://github.com/shyiko/jabba) or your preferred method.
+This is useful for IDE integration (IntelliJ, VS Code, etc.)

+Once those dependencies are installed, follow these steps to get the app up and running:

 1. Clone this repository: `git clone git@github.com:CDCgov/prime-simplereport.git`
 1. Run `yarn install` in the root of the repository to install pre-commit hooks using lefthook
 1. Run `cp .env.sample .env` in the root of the repository, then obtain the needed secrets from Azure or another developer.
 Be sure to set the `OKTA_API_KEY` environment variable.
 You can generate an API token for yourself by logging into the Okta Preview [admin panel](https://hhs-prime-admin.oktapreview.com) and going into Security > API > Tokens.